 - Many workers did not understand the deductions made on their payslips which is why it came to HMRC’s attention.

 The First Tier Tax Tribunal (FTT) found that the salary sacrifice was not effective as the workers could opt in and out of the scheme, and had not given up their pay, there was no sacrifice as such.
 No benefit was received by the employees, as Reed kept most of the profits under the scheme.
+The UT agreed.

-The FTT also ruled that the workers contracts were not really overarching contacts of employment at all.
+The workers contracts were not really overarching contacts of employment at all.
 Although there was a single contract, its terms meant that workers were unpaid and no employment relationship existed between assignments.
 The result according to the FTT was that each assignment represented a single employment and the workplace so attended was therefore not temporary because it was the only workplace for the duration of the employment.
 This meant that travel to and from each assignment was ordinary commuting and disallowable for tax.

 - Although this case affects agencies, it may also affect any other employer who is relying on over-aching employment contracts in order to meet the temporary workplace rules.